Today’s article looks at some of the more common mistakes people make when feeding their chickens.

 Try to make sure that anything you give them has been washed clean of any residual pesticides before feeding to your birds.

 If their diet is not correctly balanced problems including vitamin deficiencies and malnutrition can occur.

 Vitamin deficiencies can cause the following symptoms: weakness, lethargy, soft bones, poor muscle mass, toes curling, trembling and poor feathering.

 All of these problems can be avoided with correct nutrition.

 As extra insurance give them a vitamin/electrolyte supplement every few weeks.
-One of the most common deficiency is lack of calcium – even a great egg laying breeds can suffer from this.
+One of the most common deficiencies is lack of calcium – even great egg laying breeds can suffer from this.

-When hens start to lay soft shelled or rubbery eggs they are usually lacking in calcium.
+When hens start to lay soft shelled or rubbery eggs they are usually lacking calcium.